Greenpeace protesters set to stay on drilling ship

 Shell Oil says actions such as this jeopardise the safety of everyone involved, and while it respects the right of the protesters to express their point of view, the priority should be safety.

 The company says it has taken steps to pursue environmentally responsible exploration off Alaska.

-Next story in National: Honey inclusion on foods to avoid list challenged
+Next story in New Zealand: Honey inclusion on foods to avoid list challenged

 Copyright © 2012, Radio New Zealand